TheDigitalCatOnline/blog_source/pelican/content/refactoring-with-tests-in-python-a-practical-example.markdown

 ```

-I'll start by TODO by? making explicit the `threshold` variable in the second function.
+I'll start by making explicit the `threshold` variable in the second function.
 As soon as I change something, I'll run the tests to check that the external behaviour did not change.

 ``` python
     def _max_salary(self, data):